wpaccessibility/wp-a11y-docs/docs/topics/forms/fieldsets/fieldset-descriptions.md

 />
 ```

-## WCAG Succes Criteria for descriptions
+## WCAG Success Criteria for descriptions

 A description is optional, but it can help users to understand better what they need to fill out.
 Then a description with a fieldset is necessary to meet the WCAG success criterion [3.3.2 Labels or Instructions](https://www.w3.org/WAI/WCAG22/quickref/#labels-or-instructions) (Level AA).